-The switch to the MQB platform and lighter weight materials results in a less nose-heavy A3 than before – but while the hatchback has pulled itself up by its bootstraps to mix it with the better drivers’ cars at last, the saloon is more about comfort than performance.
+While the A3 hatchback has pulled itself up by its bootstraps to mix it with the better drivers’ cars, the A3 saloon is more about comfort than performance.

 The engine range is decent.
 You can pick from five options – two petrols (a 1.4-litre with cylinder-on-demand and a 2.0-litre) or three diesels (a 1.6-litre and two 2.0-litre models).
 The 2.0-litre petrol and diesels can also be quipped with quattro 4WD.

 Even the least potent option – the 108hp 1.6-litre – takes just over ten seconds for the 62mph sprint and achieves fuel economy of 72-74mpg combined, so there’s no really slow Audi A3 saloon.